Harper Creek Falls Hike

 The trail reaches the ridgeline, then swings left of it again in a patch of young woods.
 Most of the short, straight trees here are tuliptrees.
 You'll climb a bit further to the next intersection, where you want to proceed straight.
 The climb lets up from here and you'll enter another rich forest.
 As the trail swings around a ridge, the forest used to be full of shortleaf or pitch pines - I'm not sure which - but the Southern Pine Beetle wiped these out several years ago and it's largely shrub and sourwood trees now.
 The trail crosses some wet-weather seeps before coming to the next obvious intersection.
 This is where the easy hiking ends - prepare to use your map and route-finding skills extensively from here on out!

 Here, the Mountains to Sea trail goes straight.
 Turn right onto the un-blazed, threaded path leading downhill along a ridge.
-This is an unnamed spur trail to an overlook.
+This is an unnamed spur trail to an overlook (or it may now be considered an extension of the Raider Camp trail depending on which map you look at).
 This trail descends moderately through a dry ridgetop forest and gets quite a bit steeper near the end.
 There are a couple of forks; keep left and continue downhill on the most heavily used gully toward open sky.
 You should be able to hear South Harper Creek Falls off to your left.

 Climb back up the gully path, keeping right this time.
 You are looking for the level, well-built connector trail that heads right from the overlook spur down to the Harper Creek trail at the top of the falls.
 Trouble is - at least as of the last time I hiked here - the connector was rather overgrown and hard to spot.
 (You probably won't see it on the way down, but if you do, take note of it).